bouvens/state-control/README.md

 Text for showing after input field.

 #### `multiLine`: PropTypes.bool
-Flag changes input tag to textarea.
+Flag changes an `input` tag to a `textarea`.

 #### `defaultNum`: PropTypes.number
 Number replaces empty value if passed.
-Use it if you need default numeric values.
+Use it if you need to set default numeric values.

 #### `decimalMark`: PropTypes.string
-Symbol for using as decimal mark.
+Pass here a symbol for using as a decimal mark.

 #### `thousandsSeparator`: PropTypes.oneOfType([PropTypes.string, PropTypes.array])
-Symbol or array of symbols for using as thousands separators for removing.
+Symbol or array of symbols for using as digit group separators for removing.

 #### `alternateDecimalMark`: PropTypes.oneOfType([PropTypes.string, PropTypes.array])
-Symbol or array of symbols for replacing to decimal mark after removing all thousand separator symbols.
+Symbol or array of symbols for replacing to decimal mark after removing all thousands separators symbols.

 #### `numberColor`: PropTypes.oneOfType([PropTypes.bool, PropTypes.string])
 String for background color or just flag for coloring fields where numbers had been parsed.
 It makes an implicit explicit.

 #### `trimOnPaste`: PropTypes.bool
-Flag turns on trimming spaces, tabs and newline characters on paste.
-It also removes trailing zeros (after decimal separator) on numbers pasting.
+Flag turns on trimming spaces, tabs, and newline characters on paste.
+It also removes trailing zeros (after a decimal separator) on numbers pasting.
 True by default.

 > All other props will be passed to an inner element, and specifically to `<input />`.
 So type may be passed for entering only integer numbers:
 > ```